 Following the above primary cleaning technique will ensure dirt-free records.
-However, for more straightforward cleaning, you can use a record washer system like the Pro-Ject VC-S2 ALU (link to check the price on Amazon).
+However, for more straightforward cleaning, you can use a record washer system like the Pro-Ject VC-S2 ALU.
 Notably, this doesn't offer a deeper clean than the hands-on method shown above, but it'll undoubtedly save you some time.

 The materials that records are created with are non-conductive, meaning you'll never receive an electric shock from them.
 However, it doesn't mean a vinyl record cannot build up a significant static charge.

 Unfortunately, a static build-up can cause several issues, such as directly affecting the sound quality, presenting crackles or pops, and more.
 Additionally, dust and other microscopic particles love static energy, making the record a magnet for these types of debris.